FBI investigating after border patrol agent shot dead in Vermont

 FBI investigating after border patrol agent shot dead in Vermont near Canadian border

-Suspect in the shooting killed and a second suspect taken into custody
+FBI says in addition to the agent, a suspect in the shooting was killed and a second suspect was injured and taken into custody

 The death was confirmed by the FBI and Benjamine Huffman, acting secretary of the Department of Homeland Security in Washington.